And blood on my jeans Nickels and dimes of the fourth of July Roll off in a crooked line To the chain-link lots where the red tails dive

 -

-October 15, 2025 Clients, Friends, and Associates: As we head into the
+December 10, 2025 Clients, Friends, and Associates: As we near the end of

 2016 as a ten-letter word